ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

 ## URL

 We changed the name of the URL scalar from `Url` to `URL`.
-In order to keep the old name do register the type manually like the following:
+To maintain the old name, register the type manually like the following:

 ```csharp
 services